linsalrob/atavide_lite/README.md

 ```

 (Note: vamb has a couple of dependencies that may not work if you do them in your base repo).

+If you use atavide light, please [cite it](citation.cff) and then please also [cite the other papers](references.bib) that describe these great tools.